-It is important that each school has an open environment where young people feel safe to share information about anything that is upsetting or worrying them.
-This can be strengthened through a strong and positive PHSE/SMSC curriculum that tackles such issues as prejudiced behaviour and gives children an open forum to talk things through rather than seek one on one opportunities to be harmful to one another.
+As stated above it is therefore important that in school there is an open environment where children feel safe to share information about anything that is upsetting or worrying them.
+This will be strengthened through a strong and positive PHSE/RSE curriculum that tackles such issues as prejudiced-based and discriminatory behaviour and gives children an open forum to talk things through rather than seek one on one opportunities to be harmful to one another.
+The curriculum will be tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse and children with special educational needs or disabilities.